-A part of the Relocation Readiness Program, the Family Connection should be one of the first locations where arriving Soldiers and Family Members should stop.
+A part of the Relocation Readiness Program, the Community Connection's should be one of the first locations where arriving Soldiers and Family Members should stop.
 This family friendly facility offers a wide array of services, to include:

 Coming To Fort Carson…Things To Know: